PurpleKingdomGames/indigo/tooling/elm-scala/elm-meets-scala.md

 Just so we're clear: Acceptance of that reality doesn't mean I *like* programming this way, it feels counter intuitive to someone who has been sold on the idea that constrained types are empowering.

-The mostlegitimate use case for a typeclass that I can think of in Elm, would be for a `Comparable a` instance.
-Elm dictionary's (because JavaScript) can only accept certain "comparable" primitive types as keys, and being able to summon a `Comparable` for `a` would have been preferable.
-But if that's the only use case then the Elm authors working for the general good and not for the exceptions is the smart move.
+The most legitimate use case for a typeclass that I can think of in Elm, would be for a `Comparable a` instance.
+Elm dictionary's (because JavaScript presumably) can only accept certain "comparable" primitive types as keys, and being able to summon a `Comparable` for `a` would have been preferable. ...but if that and a couple of other like it are the only use case then the Elm authors designing for the general good and not for the exceptions is the smart move.

 Take a deep breath, repeat after me: